WellAlly Logo

 Changed headache patterns—different from your usual headaches, or progressively worsening.
 If your headaches are typically bilateral and pressure-like, suddenly becoming unilateral and throbbing; or if your headaches are getting progressively worse and more frequent—needs detailed investigation to rule out secondary causes.

 Dizziness and headache differential diagnosis is complex.
-Use our Symptom Checker tool below to help you assess symptom risk level.
+Use our Symptom Checker tool below to help you preliminarily assess dizziness/headache risk level.

 Symptom Checker